 An example of this is player substitutions.

-It takes about a minute or two for a player to leave the field and for his replacement to make his way on to the pitch, so referees like to add time on at the end of games to compensate for this sort of stoppage.
+It takes about a minute or two for a player to leave the field and for his replacement to make his way on to the pitch, so referees like to add on extra minutes at the end of games to account for these stoppages in play.

 3. Injuries